How to structure pytest-geo for large shapefiles

 @pytest.fixture(scope="session")

-"""Provision path to large shapefile.
-In CI, resolves from artifact cache."""
+"""Resolve path to large shapefile from CI artifact cache."""

 return Path("/opt/ci/data/large_dataset/boundaries.shp")